drand/website/docs/blog/2023-05-24-drand-explainer.md

 Random numbers are used by everybody daily: connecting to a website over HTTPS creates some random numbers, signing into our bank account may use some random numbers, creating a user account or purchasing an item online will generate a random user or receipt identifier; most of these (like the Bitcoin example above) are _private_ random numbers.
 If you shared random numbers associated with your bank account publicly, a malicious actor might be able to steal all your money.

 Public random numbers are a little bit different.
-These are numbers we _want_ everybody to see: think lottery numbers, the roll of a dice in a board game or a coin flip for who takes the kick-off in a football match.
+These are numbers we _want_ everybody to see: think lottery numbers, the roll of a dice in a board game, selecting a business to be audited at random or a coin flip for who takes the kick-off in a football match.
 This is exactly the type of randomness that drand provides - you definitely shouldn't generate your Bitcoin private key using drand (or if you do, please tell us so we can liberate all your Bitcoin to help fund the team!).

 ## Verifiability